 You may also need to carry equipment, such as reflective jackets, a warning triangle or a first aid kit.
 The exact requirements depend on the countries in which you’re driving.

-You do not need a sticker if your number plate has a GB identifier on its own or with the Union flag in most cases, but if you’re in Spain, Cyprus or Malta, you must display a GB sticker no matter what is on your number plate.
+In most cases, you don’t need a sticker if your number plate has a GB identifier or shows the Union flag.
+If you’re in Spain, Cyprus or Malta, however, then you must display a GB sticker no matter what’s on your number plate.

 You also need to display the sticker if your number plate has any of the following:

 A Euro symbol